BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/filters/6-reverb.md

 When the speaking person stops, the reverberation becomes a foreground stream and is audible as a distinct sound event.
 Under these conditions, it is easy to hear that it is decaying.

-The human hearing generally waits 50 milliseconds after a sound event's apparent end, before deciding it is over.
+The human hearing generally waits about 40 milliseconds after a sound event's apparent end, before deciding it is over.
-Therefore, we perceive multiple sound cues within a period smaller than 50 ms as one continuous stream.
+Therefore, we perceive multiple sound cues within a period smaller than 40 ms as one continuous stream.
 Early reflections can be used to alter the timbre of a sound; to make it louder, heavier, spacially more interesting.

 ```{figure} ../../../figs/sounddesign/reverberation.png